Now Accepting Summer 2015 FLP Proposals!

 6. Market Your Program

 Don’t forget to market your program to help reach your minimum enrollment—faculty leaders are always the best promoters of their own programs.
-The IPS Office can offer some marketing assistance.
-Once a faculty leader has their core program information and estimated costs ready, the FLP Coordinator can arrange to have the program listed on the IPS Study Abroad Office FLP website.
+The FLP Office in coordination with the CIES marketing and communications unit can offer some marketing assistance.
+Once a faculty leader has their core program information and estimated costs ready, the FLP Office can arrange to have the program listed on the FLP website.
 Any photos or videos the faculty leader would be able to supply would also help in multimedia marketing efforts.
-The FLP Student Assistant can also design and order one page flyers and index card-sized handouts with individual program information for faculty leaders to distribute to their classes and colleagues.
+CIES marketing and communications staff can also help design material specific to individual programs for faculty leaders to distribute to their classes and colleagues.

 Depending on the scope of the FLP, faculty leaders should adjust their marketing efforts.
 If the target is only SJSU students, the faculty leader can selectively advertise to specific groups of students.
 If the faculty leader would like to open up the FLP to students from other universities or non-students (alumni or general community members), these applicants may also participate by registering with Open University and paying the same fees as SJSU students for the FLP.
 In this case, marketing could be done on a statewide or national level through listservs or other means.